Metal Roofing Pros and Cons for Tennessee Homes

 Metal Roofing Is Energy Efficient

 Metal roofs reflect heat back away from the house.
-For this reason, they can help to protect a home from extreme heat.
+For this reason, they can help to protect homes in East Tennessee from extreme heat.
 This has the added benefit of reducing energy bills.
 Because less heat makes its way into the home through the roof, the air conditioner doesn’t have to work as hard.
 Homeowners can therefore enjoy cooler temperatures inside their homes while also paying less for it.
+Plus, heat can be tough on the material in your attic.

 Metal Roofing Is Eco-Friendly

 Metal roofing is also more environmentally friendly than many other roofing options.
-On top of contributing to the energy efficiency of a home, metal roofing is both recyclable and often made from recycled materials in the first place.
+On top of helping the energy efficiency of a home, metal roofing is both recyclable and often made from recycled materials in the first place.
 This reduces the number of roofing materials in landfills.

 Metal Roofing Is Versatile

 Metal roofing comes in a variety of different styles and colors.
-Homeowners can choose a style that fits well with the rest of their house and looks good within their neighborhood.
+Homeowners can choose a style, from modern to country, that fits well with the design of their house and fits within their neighborhood.

 Metal Roofing Is Expensive